dennyzhang/challenges-cloudformation-jenkins/Scenario-301/README.md

 # Requirements
 1. Start 2 Jenkins instance behind one ALB
-2. Enable autoscaling with minimum instance 2 and max 4.
+2. Enable auto-scaling with minimum instance 2 and max 4.

 # Procedures
 - Use CF to setup the env